kontex-neuro/pythorvision/README.md

 ## Tutorial

-This tutorial demonstrates how to use `XdaqClient` to connect to the server, start and record streams from cameras, and then clean up the resources.
+This tutorial demonstrates how to use `ThorVisionClient` to connect to the server, start and record streams from cameras, and then clean up the resources.

 ### Run the Example Script